Job Part One Dive

 ‘He was the greatest man among all the people of the East’ – this means he was well known and influential

-There is so much more the author wants you to know in the first section so get ready with your pens and highlighters and maybe do some extra study to go a little deeper into just the opening scenes.
-We don’t have time to go through it here, but maybe grab a commentary and take an adventure.
-Remember you are setting yourself up for understanding the rest of the book.
+There is so much more the author wants you to know in the first section so get ready with your pens and highlighters and maybe do some extra study to go a little deeper into the opening scenes.
+Remember, you are setting yourself up for understanding the rest of the book.

-Now as you read the story we have to remember that we are the only ones with the ‘inside information’ we are the only ones that know that God thinks Job is holy, blameless and upright and the only reason these things are happening to him is that God has lifted His sovereign protection off him for a time.
+As you read the story, we have to remember that we are the only ones with the ‘inside information’—we are the only ones that know God thinks Job is holy, blameless and upright and the only reason these things are happening to him is that God has lifted His sovereign protection off him for a time.

-Now I know that can conjure up feelings of ‘how dare God play with Job like that’, but the point of the story is that you realise two things.
-Firstly, God is not doing this as punishment or because Job sinned and secondly, this highlights the benefits of God’s sovereign protection over Job’s life.
-Let’s have a chat about the first one in this Dive and I’ll cover the rest in the next part.
+Now I know that can conjure up feelings of ‘how dare God play with Job like that’, but the point of the story is that you realise two things: firstly, God is not doing this as punishment and secondly, this highlights the benefits of God’s sovereign protection over Job’s life.
+Let’s have a chat about the first one in this Dive and I’ll cover the rest in the next one.